The Geosiphon symbiosis

 The Geosiphon pyriformis - Nostoc symbiosis

 Geosiphon pyriformis (Kütz.) v.
 Wettstein (von Wettstein 1915) forms the only known fungal endocyanosis (endocytobiotic association with a cyanobacterium).
 The coenocytic fungus forms unicellular, multinucleated cells ('bladders') of up to 2 mm in size (Fig. 1), harboring endosymbiotic, filamentous cyanobacteria of the genus Nostoc.
 There have been only six reports of this symbiosis being found in nature, at locations ranging from eastern Germany to Austria (Fig. 1b).
 Probably, the symbiosis is geographically widespread in Central Europe but, due to its small size, rarely reported.
-Presently, field sites around the small village Bieber in the Spessart Mountains (Germany) are the only known stable natural habitats world-wide (Mollenhauer 1992, Schüßler and Wolf 2005).
+Presently, field sites around the small village Bieber in the Spessart Mountains (Germany) are the only known stable natural habitats world-wide (Mollenhauer 1992, Schüßler and Wolf 2005, Krüger and Krüger 2017).

 Fig. 1.
 The Geosiphon-Nostoc symbiosis, isolated from a lab-culture on natural substrate, incubated in liquid medium.
 The dark appearing bladders are about 1.5 mm in length.
 The insert shows Geosiphon pyriformis spores, which have a diameter of about 250 µm.
+All pictures are under copyright.

 Fig. 1b.
 The Geosiphon symbiosis was reported 5 times in the literature, and found close to Munich in the 1970s (Oberwinkler, pers. communication).
 Presently the only known stable habitat is close to Bieber in the Spessart Mountains.
 Modified from Schüßler and Wolf (2005).
+All pictures are under copyright.

 The species name 'Geosiphon pyrifome' was sometimes used for the fungus as well as for the symbiosis, because the latter often was regarded as 'phycomycetous lichen'.
 Nowadays endosymbiotic associations usually are excluded from lichen-definitions (Hawksworth and Honegger 1994).
 Thus, the species name should be used for the fungus only, also because phylogenetically the Geosiphon fungus belongs to the arbuscular mycorrhiza (AM) forming and related fungi, the Glomeomycota (Fig. 2).
 Here, the association between the fungus and cyanobacteria is referred to as the Geosiphon-Nostoc symbiosis, or simply the Geosiphon symbiosis, and the species name of the fungus is used in its orthographically correct form, Geosiphon pyriformis (Schüßler 2002).